hushaohan/wat/README.rst

 For command-line password input (with flag ``--password-now``), do not start the script in background; consider using ``screen`` instead.

 For gui password input (with flag ``--no-password-now``), starting in background is fine.

+Because the DDC mode is more of a quick hack where real-time human intervention is needed every now and then, head-less mode is disabled.